milkymap/stable-diffusion-docker/README.md

 # docker env variables
 * CACHE
     * model will be cached here
-    * the model is huge so it is important to cached it
+    * the model is huge so it is important to save it
 * TRANSFORMERS_CACHE

 # initialization